hydromisc/hydromisc/README.md

 for open hardware is poorly-established, but you may build and sell, give away, or otherwise transfer any number of hydromisc boards, provided that:

-* any software loaded on the board is free software (as defined by any any OSI-approved license), and that software is not intended primarily as a bootloader or other tool to load, program, or otherwise enable use of non-free software; and
+* any software loaded on the board is free software (as defined by any OSI-approved license), and that software is not intended primarily as a bootloader or other tool to load, program, or otherwise enable use of non-free software; and